...

 Sleep disorder

-When a person is going through chronic pain, microglia get released, which causes sleep disorders.
+When a person is going through chronic pain, microglia are released, which causes sleep disorders.
 Naltrexone stops the production of microglia, and that way helps in sleep disorders and related anxiety, mood swings, and other disorders.

 Autoimmune conditions